GustavJaner/cheat-sheets/docs/git.md

 $ git commit                       # Enter text editor to write commit message.
 Save to commit
 ```

 ## PUSH
 Push local commits to Origin
 ```
 $ git push   # Push all Commits of current Local branch to its Upstream branch
 ```

-### If current Local branch has no Upstream branch
+### If Current Local branch has no Upstream Branch
 ```
 $ git push -u origin <branch>   # If Remote branch does not already exist in repo: Remote branch is created and set as Upstream
 ```

 ## FETCH
 Update all local origin branches of the Local repo